istio/istio.io/content/en/blog/2020/dns-proxy/index.md

-`/etc/resolv.conf` has 5 search namespaces, the application will send two DNS queries for each search namespace, one for the IPv4 `A` record and another for the IPv6 `AAAA` record, and then a final pair of queries with the exact hostname used in code. _Before establishing the connection, the application performs 12 DNS lookup queries for each host!_
+`/etc/resolv.conf` has 5 search namespaces, the application will send two DNS queries for each search namespace, one for the IPv4 `A` record and another for the IPv6 `AAAA` record, and then a final pair of queries with the exact hostname used in the code. _Before establishing the connection, the application performs 12 DNS lookup queries for each host!_

 With Istio's implementation of the CoreDNS style auto-path technique,